 - FeverFrida, The Thermonitor– If you are one of those momma’s that can’t sleep when your child is sick because you are terrified something might go wrong, this is a great way to ease your nerves.
 With a patch under the arm, this thermometer tracks baby’s temperature and alerts you through your smart device if the fever is going up.

 - FeverFrida Patches– Don’t forget to buy replacement patches if you are using the FeverFrida.

-- A Good Thermometer– When someone finds an awesome thermometer that lasts, please let me know!
-I have struggled through the years to find one that I really love.
+- A Good Thermometer– I have struggled through the years to find one that I really love.
 But a tip I have learned is to check with your pediatrician to see how they prefer your child’s temperature be taken.
 Our pediatrician’s office prefers a rectal temp be taken for babies.
 I have loved having thermometers with interchangeable tips for different age children.
 I just find that I have to replace them annually as they don’t last much longer than that.
-And while I do love the FeverFrida, it is nice to also have a thermometer for the quick check rather than the longer watch.
+I also finally bought the Braun Thermoscan Ear Thermometer and love it.
+It is quick and easy.
+When I first bought it, it broke within a month.
+But, the company replaced it with no issues, and it has been working great ever since.
+The reason I ended up buying one is because it was the one recommended to me most by my mommy friends.
+I do love the FeverFrida, but it is nice to also have a thermometer for the quick check rather than the longer watch.

 - Zarbee’s– Finding cough and cold medicine for your child under the age of 6 can be tough.
 We love this brand because they provide options for babies and up.
 These are some of our favorites that we keep stocked.